snowdj/CodingPuzzles-Python/README.md

 # CodingPuzzles-Python

-Solve the basic programming puzzles with Python
+Solve the programming puzzles with Python

 by [Euccas](http://euccas.me)